-Cheshire East Council today held a ceremony to mark Armed Forces Week.
+Cheshire East Council today held a flag ceremony to mark Armed Forces Week.

-The Armed Forces Day flag was raised outside the authority’s Westfields HQ in Sandbach at 10am today (June 22), by Council Leader Michael Jones and the authority’s armed forces champion and former mayor Councillor Gordon Baxendale.
+The Armed Forces Day flag was raised outside the authority’s Westfields HQ in Sandbach at 6.30pm today (June 20), by Council Deputy Leader David Brown and the authority’s armed forces champion and former mayor Councillor Gordon Baxendale.

-The occasion was in support of efforts to get hundreds of armed forces flags flown at significant, strategic and eye-catching sites across the UK.
+The occasion was part of a national drive to have hundreds of armed forces flags flown at significant, strategic and eye-catching sites across the UK.

 Armed Forces Week provides an opportunity for communities to show their support for the men and women who make up the forces community, from serving members of the Army, Royal Navy and Royal Air Force to service families, veterans and cadets.

 Events are being held across the nation in coming days to mark Armed Forces Week.
 These range from major set-piece events including military personnel to smaller scale, community-based events.
-Among the events planned locally is a ‘picnic in the park’ being held on Sunday (June 28) at Queens Park, in Victoria Avenue Crewe.
+Among the events planned locally is an Armed Forces Day and military festival, with a host of attractions for all the family, being held on Sunday (June 26) at Victoria Park, Crewe, from 11am to 5pm.

-“We raise this flag today to honour that ongoing commitment and to emphasize the strong ties of respect, gratitude and affinity we cherish with all our servicemen and women for the tremendous work they do for the nation.”
+“We raise this flag today to honour that ongoing commitment and to reaffirm the strong ties of gratitude and respect with all our servicemen and women for the tremendous work they do, and so selflessly, for the nation.”

 ● Encourage local communities to support the armed forces community in their areas;